yellows8/3ds_homemenuhax/README.md

-Currently this is just a tool for simulating the Home Menu code handling theme-data decompression.

 When Home Menu is starting up, it can load theme-data from the home-menu theme SD extdata.
 The flaw can be triggered from here, it seems this can be triggered from extdata without having any theme DLC installed.
 Note that when triggered at startup, no networking system-modules are loaded yet(including dlp module).

 Home Menu allocates a 0x2a0000-byte heap buffer using the ctrsdk heap code: offset 0x0 size 0x150000 is for the output decompressed data, offset 0x150000 size 0x150000 is for the input compressed data.
 Immediately after this buffer is a heap freemem memchunkhdr, successfully overwriting it results a crash(when the data written there is junk) in the heap memchunk handling code with the linked-lists.